nikikilbertus/Sky-MoCa/README.md

 :warning: **This code was tested with Julia 0.4.
 Due to breaking changes it does not work with Julia 0.5.x.**

+A flexible and easy-to-use implementation of simulated annealing for a three-dimensional lattice with three-dimensional spins at each vertex.
+Two detailed reports of the computational as well as physical aspects of this project respectively can be found [here](https://github.com/nikikilbertus/report_sky-moca).
+The repository also contains all tools to create awesome visualizations of the 3D spin lattices, skyrmion phases and much more.

 ![skyrmion tubes](images/skyrmions.png)

 ## Physics